 Wrist wraps do not make up for flexibility or mobility issues

-One common excuse given by most weightlifters is wearing wrist support braces because of pain or discomfort in the wrist.
+One common excuse given by most fitness enthusiast will be wearing fitness wrist wraps because of wrist issues or discomfort in the wrist.
 While this is true in some ways, the pain and discomfort you may be experiencing may be due to poor rack positioning, which may be because of poor mobility of the upper body.

-In such a case, wrist wraps aren’t what you should be aiming for.
-What you should do here is, fix flexibility and mobility issues, and you’ll be fine.
+In such a case, they aren’t what you should be aiming for.
+What you should do here is, fix wrist flexibility and mobility issues, and you’ll be fine.